Njack-IITP/cybersecurity/slides/intro-to-ctfs.md

 * Can be found only when you successfully solve the challenge
 * Thus, submitted as a proof of completion
 * Usually of a format like `xyzCTF{}`
+	* `xyzCTF{f0und_7h3_fl4g}`
-* In pentesting and some CTF variants, the flag can be found in a file
-* Accessible only when you break in and gain access
+* In pentesting and some CTF variants, the flag can be found in a file accessible only when you break into the system

 ----

 ### ctftime.org

+* Use [ctftime.org](https://ctftime.org) to track CTFs and your team’s performance
 * CTF calendar
 * World-wide and country-wide team ratings
 * Writeups